-This subject is intended for students planning to pursue a career in a range of trades or vocations.
+This subject is intended for students planning to study Stage 2 Essential Mathematics.
 Further Information: Students must have their own scientific or SACE Board approved graphics calculator (Casio is the brand used at Grant High School).

-Faculty: Mathematics (continued) Stage 1

-Subject: General Mathematics Semester 1
+General Mathematics Semester 1

-Length of Course: 1 Semester (10 credits)
+1 Semester (10 credits)

-Pre-Requisites: A high-level pass in General Mathematics at Year 10
+A high-level pass in General Mathematics at Year 10

-SACE Board of SA Code: 1MGM10
+1MGM10

-Course Leads to: N/A
+N/A